Table of Contents

 Fetal anomalies: Radiation exposure of more than 200 mGy (about 20 pelvic CT scans) during the first 2–8 weeks of gestation is associated with fetal anomalies.

-Mental retardation: This is common after an exposure that is greater than 500 mGy at 8–12 weeks of gestation and an exposure that is greater than 250 mGy at 16–25 weeks of development.
+Developmental delays: These are common after exposures that are greater than 500 mGy at 8–12 weeks of gestation and those that are greater than 250 mGy at 16–25 weeks of development.

-Clearly, these numbers are very comforting to the radiologist as they clearly show that a single CT exposure during early pregnancy will not cause fetal anomalies or loss.
-Despite this, ionizing radiation remains a second-line imaging modality in the diagnostic workup of acute abdomen in the pregnant patient.
+These numbers clearly demonstrate that a single CT exposure during early pregnancy will not cause fetal anomalies or loss.
+Despite this, ionizing radiation remains a second-line imaging modality in the diagnostic workup of acute abdomen in pregnant patients.

-Nausea is present in all cases of appendicitis in pregnant women.
-Vomiting is present only in two thirds.
-While anorexia is present in all non-pregnant patients with acute appendicitis, it is only present in one third of pregnant women who have acute appendicitis.
+Nausea is present in all cases of appendicitis in pregnant women, and vomiting is present in two-thirds of women.
+While anorexia is very common in non-pregnant patients with acute appendicitis (80% of cases), it is present less often in pregnant women with acute appendicitis or can easily be written off as a common side effect of pregnancy.
 Tenderness is usually well localized in the right lower quadrant in the first trimester.

-White blood cell counts can be as high as 15,000/microliter in an otherwise healthy pregnant woman.
-Therefore, white blood cell counts are not useful in the evaluation of acute appendicitis in the pregnant patient.
+White blood cell counts can be as high as 15,000/µL in a healthy pregnant woman.
+Therefore, white blood cell counts are not useful in the evaluation of acute appendicitis in pregnant patients.

 Ultrasonography can be used to exclude other causes of pelvic pain such as adnexal torsion, ruptured ovarian cyst, or ruptured ectopic pregnancy.
-Ultrasonography might also show peri-appendicular edema and fluid collection, findings suggestive of acute appendicitis.
-Patients that are equivocal should undergo either a computed tomography scan of the pelvis or a magnetic resonance imaging study.
-Both imaging modalities provide an almost 100% sensitivity and specifity for acute appendicitis.
+Ultrasonography may also show peri-appendicular edema and fluid collection, findings that are suggestive of acute appendicitis.
+Patients who are equivocal should undergo either a CT scan of the pelvis or an MRI study.
+Both imaging modalities provide almost 100% sensitivity and specificity for acute appendicitis.

 Abdominal pain is present in most patients.
-Radiation of the pain to the flanks is more common in pregnant women compared to non-pregnant women with acute bowel obstruction.
+Radiation of the pain to the flanks is more common in pregnant women compared with non-pregnant women with acute bowel obstruction.

-Constipation is common during pregnancy, therefore, one should ask specifically about any differences between their usual constipation and the current bowel movement habits.
+Constipation is common during pregnancy; physicians should, therefore, ask patients about any differences between their usual constipation patterns and current bowel movement habits.

 Abdominal tenderness with high-pitched bowel sounds is not seen in pregnant women with acute bowel obstruction.
-Bowel sounds are usually normal on auscultation in contrast to the absence of bowel sounds in non-pregnant acute bowel obstruction patients.
+Bowel sounds are usually normal on auscultation, in contrast to the absence of bowel sounds in non-pregnant patients with acute bowel obstruction.

 In acute bowel obstruction, the imaging modality of choice is an upright plain radiograph of the abdomen.
 The radiation dose is minimal from a single radiograph.

-Flank pain is present in almost all cases.
-Nausea, vomiting, dysuria, fever and hematuria are also common findings.
-In one quarter of the patients, history of a prior episode of ureteric or renal colic is present.
+Flank pain is present in almost all cases of urolithiasis.
+Nausea, vomiting, dysuria, fever, and hematuria are also common findings.
+In one-quarter of patients, a history of a prior episode of ureteric or renal colic is present.
 Costovertebral angle tenderness is present in all cases.

-The imaging modality of choice in the pregnant patient is an ultrasonography.
 Ultrasonography is used to check for signs suggestive of obstruction rather than the actual visualization of the stone itself.
-Right sided ureteric and calyces’ dilation can be seen in normal pregnancy.
+Right-sided ureteric and calyces dilation can be seen in a normal pregnancy.

 A ruptured ovarian cyst presents with a history of mild trauma.
 Pelvic pain is common.
-The patient might be in shock if severe hemorrhage occurs.
-Ultrasonography is the imaging modality of choice.
-It can show free fluid in the cul-de-sac in case of a ruptured ovarian cyst.
+The patient may be in shock if severe hemorrhage occurs.
+Ultrasonography can show free fluid in the cul-de-sac in cases of ruptured ovarian cyst.

-Adnexal torsion also presents with acute severe colicky unilateral lower pelvic pain.
-Nausea and vomiting are found in two thirds of the patients.
+Adnexal torsion presents with acute, severe, colicky, unilateral, lower pelvic pain.
+Nausea and vomiting are seen in two-thirds of patients.
 A tender adnexal mass is found in almost all patients.

-Ultrasonography with color Doppler are useful in confirming the diagnosis and assessing ovarian blood flow to the central ovarian parenchyma respectively.
+Ultrasonography with color Doppler is useful in confirming the diagnosis and assessing ovarian blood flow to the central ovarian parenchyma.
 Diagnostic laparoscopy is indicated in difficult equivocal cases.

-Placental abruption can happen in hypertensive patients, those who use cocaine or cigarette smokers.
+Placental abruption can occur in hypertensive patients, those who use cocaine, and cigarette smokers.
 Vaginal bleeding, pelvic and back pain, hypertonic uterus, and non-reassuring fetal heart rate are the most common findings in placental abruption.
 Ultrasonography can be used.
-If negative, a magnetic resonance imaging study is indicated.
-Ultrasonography can detect only 25% of the cases of placental abruption.
+If negative, MRI is indicated.
+Ultrasonography can detect only 25% of cases of placental abruption.